boostorg/hana/doc/tutorial.md

 First, we wrap `toString` with the `sfinae` function.
 Hence, `maybe_toString` is a function which either returns `just(x.toString())` if that is well-formed, or `nothing` otherwise.
-Secondly, we use the `from_maybe` function to extract the optional value from the container. `from_maybe` takes a default value and an optional value.
-If the optional value is `nothing`, `from_maybe` returns the default value; otherwise, it returns the value inside the `just` (here `x.toString()`).
+Secondly, we use the `.value_or()` function to extract the optional value from the container.
+If the optional value is `nothing`, `.value_or()` returns the default value given to it; otherwise, it returns the value inside the `just` (here `x.toString()`).
 This way of seeing SFINAE as a special case of computations that might fail is very clean and powerful, especially since `sfinae`'d functions can be combined through the `hana::optional` `Monad`, which is left to the reference documentation.

 @subsection tutorial-introspection-adapting Introspecting user-defined types